icloudrepo1/its_jenkins/Freestyle/README.md

    - Select your project and Click on Configure
    - Build Steps  ---->  Execute shell

-( delete previous docker command and apply new docker-compose command )

         ```
         docker-compose down
         docker-compose up -d